jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 When your payment has been received, you will get access to iTunes Connect.
 The name is probably a leftover from times where all apps lived in the iTunes Store.

-Go to the [iTunes Connect page](https://itunesconnect.apple.com/) and login with your Apple ID.
+Go to the [iTunes Connect page](https://itunesconnect.apple.com/) and log in with your Apple ID.
-At the time of writing there are 7 icons which lead you to the different sections of iTunes Connect.
+At the time of writing, there are 7 icons which lead you to the different sections of iTunes Connect.
 If you're stuck in any of the processes, click 'Resources and Help'.
 Apple has got you covered for most of the issues.

 The most important thing to do now is to set up users and roles.
 Apple needs to know who to contact for different cases.
-Therefor all kinds of roles within a company need to be assigned to one or more users.
+Therefore all kinds of roles within a company need to be assigned to one or more users.

 If you enrolled as an individual, the easiest way to get over this step is to create a user and assign every role to yourself.